2023 Square for Restaurants Review: Best Free Restaurant POS

 Adding integrations to your Square POS only takes a few clicks.
 (Source: Square)

-Square for Restaurants is a user-friendly system that is constantly improving.
-The low subscription cost, lack of long-term contracts, and affordable hardware make this system a natural fit for small restaurants.
-The ease with which small businesses can connect additional Square modules for invoicing, payroll and team management, and online ordering makes Square for Restaurants a compelling choice for any restaurant that needs to streamline operations.
+Square for Restaurants is an all-around great system that is user-friendly and constantly improving.
+The low subscription cost, lack of long-term contracts, and affordable hardware make this POS a natural fit for small restaurants.
+The system’s modular nature is particularly attractive for small businesses, as users can easily connect additional Square modules for invoicing, online ordering, payroll, team management, and more.
+This flexibility makes Square for Restaurants a compelling choice for any restaurant that needs to streamline operations.

-Square for Restaurants is just an all-around great system.
-However, there are a couple of granular details to watch out for.
-Most of Square for Restaurants’ training and support materials are online; it can be difficult to get a live customer support rep on the phone if you need assistance.
+Despite Square for Restaurant’s numerous advantages, there are a couple of granular details to watch out for.
+Most of the system’s training and support materials are online; it can be difficult to get a live customer support rep on the phone if you need assistance (especially given the more limited support hours for Free plan users).

-The system also cannot pre-authorize bar tabs, and ingredient-level inventory tracking requires a third-party integration.
+Ingredient-level inventory tracking requires a third-party integration, and the system currently cannot pre-authorize bar tabs (though this feature is now in beta-testing mode).
 If you don’t need those functions and are comfortable self-troubleshooting technical issues, then you’re unlikely to find a better POS than Square for Restaurants.

-What Users Think of Square for Restaurants POS
+What Users Say in Square for Restaurants Reviews

 Square for Restaurants reviews indicate that users love how easy this POS is to use and how quickly you can add new features.
 The online store integration has been a lifesaver for many small restaurants that want to offer online ordering.